There are three different types of blood vessels in the body:

 Arteries have thick outer walls

-Arteries have a narrow lumen
+Relative to their wall thickness, arteries have a narrow lumen

-Veins are blood vessels that carry blood to the heart.
+Veins are blood vessels that carry blood back to the heart.
 All veins, except the pulmonary veins, carry deoxygenated blood.

 Veins also have valves to prevent blood from flowing backwards.
 The valves ensure that blood only moves in one direction.